ember-learn/ember-blog/content/ember-2-15-released.md

 has, however, been a proxy for what we really want to test– the browsers that users are running.

-Now that we can easily test in headless Chrome the motivation for using PhantomJS has diminished, and as a result it is [no longer actively maintained](https://groups.google.com/d/msg/phantomjs/9aI5d-LDuNE/5Z3SMZrqAQAJ).
+Now that we can test in headless Chrome, the motivation for using PhantomJS has diminished, and as a result it is [no longer actively maintained](https://groups.google.com/d/msg/phantomjs/9aI5d-LDuNE/5Z3SMZrqAQAJ).

 #### app.import files within node_modules